drupal-tome/bookish/README.md

 Alternatively you can run the commands below using the [mortenson/tome Docker image].
 See the [Docker script documentation] for reference.

-The Drush Launcher is not required to use Tome, which allows typing simply `drush`.
+The [Drush Launcher], which allows typing simply `drush`, is not required to use Tome.
 If not available, use `vendor/bin/drush` in stead.

 To install Tome and Bookish, run these commands: